mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose up redis

+## Caveats

+**Is this ProductionReady™?**  Not exactly, although tools like [kompose](https://github.com/kubernetes-incubator/kompose) and [ecs-cli compose](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose.html) continue to improve, and are making additional work at the infrastructure layer increasingly unnecessary.

+At the architecture layer, the cluster registration ledger should really be separate from the work-tracking K/V store.
+In this case for simplicity, we use the same Redis instance for both.

+At the application layer, there is only a naive hashing algorithm to generate keys, little to no treatment of duplicate work submissions, retries, etc.

 ## Ideas for Extension

-1. Add integration tests
+1. Add integration/infrastructure tests
+1. Just for fun, split registration/work tracking persistence among redis and cassandra instead of using 1 data store
 1. Add some treatment for retries/failures
 1. Add a brief guide for production(ish) deployments
-1. Test with [kompose](https://github.com/kubernetes-incubator/kompose) for kubernetes translations
+1. Testing with `ecs-cli compose` for AWS and `kompose` for kubernetes translations
 1. Add demo for polyglot workers, maybe using [erlport](http://erlport.org/docs/python.html)
 1. Add demo for [pubsub](https://github.com/whatyouhide/redix_pubsub)
-1. Find a way to use [observer](https://www.packtpub.com/mapt/book/application_development/9781784397517/1/ch01lvl1sec15/inspecting-your-system-with-observer) with docker-compose (probably requires X11 on guest and XQuartz on host)
+1. Find a way to use [observer](https://www.packtpub.com/mapt/book/application_development/9781784397517/1/ch01lvl1sec15/inspecting-your-system-with-observer) with docker-compose (probably requires X11 on guest and XQuartz on OSX host)
 1. Add more worker types and message types, exploring the line between plain queue-workers and [AOP](https://en.wikipedia.org/wiki/Agent-oriented_programming) with [ACLs](https://en.wikipedia.org/wiki/Agent_Communications_Language)